praveenjuge/praveenjuge/content/blog/digital-minimalism/index.md

 date: 2020-07-08T02:22:50+00:00
 ---

-The major takeaway for me was his call to join the attention resistance movement.
+The major takeaway for me was Cal Newport's call to join the attention resistance movement.

 I, like most people, have no self control to read a book if I have the opportunity to watch Netflix.
 So I use the following techniques to trick my brain into doing what I want even when I don't want it.